Roman Catholic Diocese of Pittsburgh: 1990 to present

 The Diocese of Pittsburgh removed David Dzermejko from Mary, Mother of the Church Parish in Charleroi in 2009 after the diocese received accusations from two men of sexual abuse in the late 1970s and early 1980s.
 In May 2013, he was indicted on charges of possessing child pornography.
-Police had found over 100 pornographic images on his computer.
+Police had found pornographic images on his computer.
 Dzermejko pleaded guilty in April 2014 and was sentenced to three years in prison.

 In December 2011, a woman entering the office of Bartley A. Sorensen observed the priest looking at child pornography on his computer.
 She immediately reported him to the diocese, which suspended him and notified authorities.
 Police found over 5,000 pornographic images on his computer, along with printed materials.
 He pleaded guilty in May 2021 and was sentenced to 93 months in prison.

 Deacon Rosendo Dacal was arrested in April 2018 on charges of unlawful contact with a minor and criminal use of communications.
-Dacal in December 2017 started communicating in a chat room with a teenage boy, sending the boy sexually explicit messages and pornographic images.
+Dacal in December 2017 started communicating in a chat room with who seemed like a teenage boy, sending the boy sexually explicit messages and pornographic images.
 However, the boy was actually a North Strabane, Pennsylvania, police officer.
 Dacal pleaded guilty and was sentenced to two years of probation and 100 hours of community service.